 Talk with other departments.
 Most departments—public works, administration, finance—have data and reports that contain valuable information about major assets.
 By using already available data, the team reduced project costs and shortened timelines.

 The Village continues to refine its asset management plan—a current goal is to include natural assets—and is looking forward to reaching the maintenance phase.
 It will also be conducting community consultations to build awareness of the plan.

 The Village of Dunnottar knows asset management is about the future, and this insight will help sustain its services now and for years to come.

 Contact the Village for a copy of their asset management plan, asset management policy, and their quick guide to creating an asset management plan

 Read these web-based reports to learn about the progress being achieved by Canadian municipalities with the help of FCM’s Municipal Asset Management Program.
 Each report includes examples of what communities are doing to improve their decision-making on infrastructure as well as information on tools communities can use to better manage their assets.

-Asset management insights: policy and governance
+Asset management insights: Municipal collaboration

 Discover Insights about how Canadian municipalities are integrating infrastructure asset management into their policy and governance activities.
 See key stats and lessons learned from communities and our program.

 Asset management insights: Planning and decision-making